RMerl/asuswrt-merlin/README-merlin.txt

       .
 They fixed many issues, making some of my patches no longer necessary, such as timezone DST, https auth, etc...
       .
 Upgraded radvd
-   - NEW: (Beta 2) Added link to the command shell page in Tools menu.
+   - NEW: Added link to the command shell page in Tools menu.
-   - NEW: (Beta 2) Enabled power settings (RT-N16) (Experimental)
+   - NEW: (RT-N16) Enabled power settings (EXPERIMENTAL)
-   - NEW: (Beta 3) Added "tee" command.
+   - NEW: Added "tee" command.
-   - FIXED: (Beta 2) NAT loopback rules would actually NAT every lan to lan connections instead of only those needing the loopback (bug in Asus's code).
+   - FIXED: NAT loopback rules would actually NAT every lan to lan connections instead of only those needing the loopback (bug in Asus's code).
 Replaced with new code based on a suggestion from Phuzi0n on the DD-WRT forums.
-   - FIXED: (Beta 2) GRO compatibility with PPTPD (related to NAT loopback) (RT-N66U)
-   - FIXED: (Beta 2) Accessing the WOL page would make it resend the last WOL request.
+   - FIXED: Accessing the WOL page would make it resend the last WOL request.
-   - FIXED: (Beta 3) CTF compatibility with new NAT loopback
-   - FIXED: (Beta 3) 'cru' was using 'root' instead of 'admin'
+   - FIXED: 'cru' was using 'root' instead of 'admin'
-   - FIXED: (Beta 3) Re-disabled GRO, was still causing issues with NAT loopback.
-   - CHANGED: Re-enabled Dual WAN (was disabled in RM10-11 since it was broken in build 144)
+   - CHANGED: Re-enabled Dual WAN (EXPERIMENTAL)
    - CHANGED: Made tracked connections load async from rest of the page
    - CHANGED: Increased hostname width on Connection status page
-   - CHANGED: (Beta 2) Improved WOL page functionality.
+   - CHANGED: Improved WOL page functionality.

 3.0.0.3.144.11 Beta: